-We sell our semiconductor solutions to leading OEMs and module makers, worldwide.
+We sell our semiconductor solutions to NAND flash manufacturers leading technology OEMs and module makers, worldwide.
 Most of our high performance flash memory storage controllers are supplied to NAND flash manufacturers.
 We are the leading merchant supplier of controllers used in client SSD for PCs and eMMC used in smartphones and a leading supplier of controllers used in flash memory cards and USB flash drives.
 We provide our specialty RF ICs primarily to Samsung and other OEMs.

-Sales to our five largest customers represented approximately 65%, 64% and 54% of our net revenue in 2013, 2014 and 2015, respectively.
-Sales to two customers in 2013 and 2014, and one customer in 2015 accounted for 10% or more of our net revenue, representing 46%, 47% and 30% of our net revenue in 2013, 2014 and 2015, respectively.
-In 2013 and 2014, the significant customers were Samsung and SK Hynix and in 2015, SK Hynix.
+Sales to our five largest customers represented approximately 64%, 54% and 58% of our net revenue in 2014, 2015 and 2016, respectively.
+Sales to two customers in 2014, and one customer in 2015 and 2016 accounted for 10% or more of our net revenue, representing 47%, 30% and 28% of our net revenue in 2014, 2015 and 2016, respectively.
+In 2014, the significant customers were Samsung and SK Hynix and in 2015 and 2016, SK Hynix.
 The identities of our largest customers and their respective contributions to our net revenue have varied and will likely continue to vary from period to period.